Cemetery Prices

 The Council will not be responsible for any loss, injury or damage, which may happen to memorial stones, wreaths, flowers or other mementos at or upon any grave.

-The Management, Regulation and Control of Burial Grounds for Mid and East Antrim Borough Council was made on 1 January 2017 shall replace all previous Rules and Regulations adopted by the legacy Borough Councils of Ballymena, Carrickfergus and Larne.
+The Management, Regulation and Control of Burial Grounds for Mid and East Antrim Borough Council were made on 1 January 2017 and replaced all previous Rules and Regulations adopted by the legacy Borough Councils of Ballymena, Carrickfergus and Larne.

 All regulations remain in force, and are binding on all owners of the exclusive right of burial in Council cemeteries and all other people, until we alter these rules.